wojak-frog/Binance-Trading-Bot/README.md

               - `/en/support/articles/` is removed from the title by replacing it with an empty string: `link_text.replace('/en/support/articles/', '')` <br><br>
               - all title's words are added to a list then splitted on `-` : `list(link_text.replace('/en/support/articles/', '').split('-'))` <br><br>
               - finally the result (a list) is added to `to_fetch` list: `to_fetch.append(list(link_text.replace('/en/support/articles/', '').split('-')))` <br><br>

+<p><h1>Title (news) analysis:</h1><p><br>

+the trick in this bot is to analyse the announcement's title instead of the whole text.
+Because Binance is not a news magazine or something like that (it means there are no "clickbait" titles), so because of titles clarity, we can use the title's words to analyse and predict if it's a positive or negative news.<br>This bot is only "Bus on news", you can work on it more to add the ability to buy (+ve news) or sell (-ve news) according the announcement.
+Or even that, you can splitthe positive and negative news trading into 2 bots to make the execution faster.<br>
+Now let's dive into how the analysis work.
+First of all, a for loop iterate over each list in the `to_fetch` list (which is a list of lists): <br><br>

+  `for x in to_fetch:`
+   <br>...
+   <br> `for i in x:`
+   <br> After getting the list (news) from `to_fetch` , we use a conditional statement to check if the `i` (each element of the news, title's words) exist in `trigger` list. <br>    Then we iterate over coins tickers in `coins` list to check if it exist in the announcement words, if `True` , we assign the coin ticker to `coin_ticker` variable. <br>